Chart Color Schemes

 Infrastructure

-Tanunda has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Tanunda has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact this region.
-Key projects include the Barossa Growth and Infrastructure Investment Strategy, La Vida Homes' Gembrook Estate Tanunda development, the New Water Infrastructure project for Barossa (Barossa New Water), and Sovereign Estate.
-Below is a list of those most relevant.
+AreaSearch has identified eight projects that may impact the area.
+Key projects include the Barossa Growth and Infrastructure Investment Strategy, La Vida Homes' Gembrook Estate Tanunda development, the New Water Infrastructure to Barossa project (Barossa New Water), and the Sovereign Estate initiative.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.